 High concentrations of Gly (>50%), which indicate contamination resulting from human handling (Sejrup and Haugen, 1992).
 High Ser and Thr concentrations were also considered, but poor separation of Ser and Thr using IEC precluded using these amino acids as criteria.

-Very high [Ser]/[Ala] values (> 1.5 for one or more analytical replicates), indicating contamination with modern Ser (Kosnik and Kaufman, 2008).
-Due to the poor separation of Ser and Thr using IEC, this screening criterion was used for RP-HPLC data only.

 Deviation of increasing trend of A/I values for IEC, and D/L values of Asx, Glx and Ala (the three amino acids with the best chromatographic separation) for RP-HPLC.

 Outliers were identified and excluded from the dataset according to the criteria listed in Table 1.
+On average, 6.0% of samples were excluded from the data set using these criteria.
 A full list of the samples excluded and the criteria used to exclude each sample is available in the supplementary information.